CSCI-215-WebsiteProgramming-2018/syllabus/README.md

 ## Prerequisites

-* CSCI 230-Data Structures and Alghorithms or equivalent (CSCI 221 for non-majors)
+* CSCI 115-Web Design
-* Understanding of Java programming language, data types, control flow, and basic method usage in Java
+* Understanding of HTML and CSS
-* Working knowledge of an IDE such as Eclipse or IntelliJ (IntelliJ preferred)
+* Working knowledge of a text editor or IDE such as Sublime Text or WebStorm
 * Working knowledge of Git and Github

 These won't be enforced by the instructor, but you will be pretty lost without understanding those concepts.
 If you need a refresher, take a look at the [Beginner Materials](#beginner-materials).